gp-rank13/gp-image-viewer/README.md

 e.g. Windows
 > /ImageViewer "C:\Users\rank13\Pictures\gp-image-1.png"

-6. Copy and paste the below code into either the relevant local/global Script Editor (accessible via the Gig Performmer _Window_ menu).
+6. Copy and paste the below code into the relevant local/global Script Editor (accessible via the Gig Performer _Window_ menu).
 7. Click _Compile_ at the bottom of the script editor.
 8. Note: There is a _Tip_ at the end of this documentation about using relative file paths if you store the images in the Gig Performer folder.
 ```